ericluoliu/violin-scale-app/README.md

 2. Navigate to the project directory

-3. To install necessary dependencies, run:

-  $ pip install -r requirements.txt
+3. To install necessary dependencies, run $ pip install -r requirements.txt

-4. Run:

-  $ python main.py

-  to launch the web application
+4. Run $ python main.py to launch the web application